$0 International Adoption Navigation Guide — Quick-Start Checklist

 Military families face two complications that civilian families typically do not:

 Deployment conflicts.
-If one parent is deployed during critical stages of the adoption — particularly during home study approval or when travel to the sending country is required — the process can stall.
-Some countries will not proceed with an adoption when one parent is absent.
-Colombia, for example, requires both parents to attend court proceedings.
+If one parent is deployed during critical stages of the adoption — particularly during home-study approval or when travel to the sending country is required — the process can stall.
+Country-specific attendance rules must be confirmed with the provider and authority.
 Work with your adoption service provider early to understand the sending country's requirements and plan around deployment schedules where possible.

 Frequent relocations (PCS moves).
-A Permanent Change of Station move during an active adoption case can complicate home study validity.
-Home studies are typically valid for 18 months from the date of completion.
-If you relocate across state lines, you may need to update your home study through a licensed provider in the new state.
-This adds cost and time but is manageable with advance planning.
+A Permanent Change of Station move during an active adoption case can complicate home-study validity.
+Confirm the current provider and USCIS validity and update requirements; if you relocate across state lines, you may need to update the home study through a licensed provider in the new state.
 Notify your adoption service provider of any PCS orders as soon as you receive them.

 SOFA and overseas assignments.
 Service members stationed overseas under a Status of Forces Agreement can still pursue international adoption, but the logistics are significantly more complex.
 Your sponsoring country may have its own intercountry adoption rules independent of US Hague Convention requirements.
 The Department of State's Office of Children's Issues and your installation's legal assistance office are the right starting points.